 In May 2014, the Financial Accounting Standards Board, or FASB, issued Auditing Standards Update, or ASU, No. 2014-09, Revenue from Contracts with Customers (Topic 606).
 This ASU affects any entity that either enters into contracts with customers to transfer goods and services or enters into contracts for the transfer of nonfinancial assets.
 ASU 2014-09 will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective.
 The standard's core principle is that a company will recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which it expects to be entitled in exchange for those goods or services.
 In doing so, companies will need to use more judgment and make more estimates than under the currently effective guidance.
 These may include identifying performance obligations in the contract, estimating the amount of variable consideration to include in the transaction price and allocating the transaction price to each separate performance obligation.
-In July 2015, the FASB voted to defer the effective date of the ASU by one year to December 15, 2017 for fiscal years, and interim periods within those periods, beginning after that date.
-Entities are permitted to adopt in accordance with the original effective date of December 15, 2016 if they choose.
-The Company is currently evaluating the impact of this guidance on its condensed consolidated financial statements.
+In July 2015, the FASB voted to defer the effective date of the ASU by one year to December 15, 2017 for fiscal years, and interim periods within those years, beginning after that date.
+Entities are permitted to adopt ASU 2014-09 in accordance with the original effective date of December 15, 2016 if they choose.
+In April 2016, the FASB issued ASU No. 2016-10, Revenue from Contracts with Customers (Topic 606): Identifying Performance Obligations and Licensing, which reduces the complexity when applying the guidance for identifying performance obligations and improves the operability and understandability of the license implementation guidance.
+In May 2016, the FASB issued ASU No. 2016-12, Revenue from Contracts with Customers (Topic 606): Narrow-Scope Improvements and Practical Expedients, which amends the guidance on transition, collectability, noncash consideration and the presentation of sales and other similar taxes.
+The Company is currently evaluating the impact o

-In February 2016, the FASB issued ASU No. 2016-02, Leases, which establishes a comprehensive new lease accounting model.
+In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), which establishes a comprehensive new lease accounting model.
 The new standard: (a) clarifies the definition of a lease; (b) requires a dual approach to lease classification similar to current lease classifications; and, (c) causes lessees to recognize leases on the balance sheet as a lease liability with a corresponding right-of-use asset for leases with a lease-term of more than twelve months.
 The new standard is effective for fiscal years and interim periods beginning after December 15, 2018 and requires modified retrospective application.
 Early adoption is permitted.
 The Company is currently evaluating the impact that the adoption of ASU 2016-02 will have on its condensed consolidated financial statements.